... Coaching Shared Knowledge Dismiss

 The methods of Sampaoli and Bielsa, and their 3-4-3 approach, were justified in 2015 when Sampaoli”s side won the Copa América for the first time defeating Argentina in the final.

 One of the most successful “Bielsista” coaches is Pep Guardiola.
 Anecdotally, before Guardiola entered football management, he flew to Rosario in Argentina, to seek inspiration and advice from “El Loco”.
-The football pilgrimage involved the two coaches discussing football, tactics, and philosophies for over 11 hours and resulted in the formation of mutual respect and admiration.
+The football discussion involved the two coaches discussing football, tactics, and philosophies for over 11 hours and resulted in the formation of mutual respect and admiration.

-The future Manchester City Manager is renowned for being one of the game’s great thinkers and regularly adapts his team’s formation.
+The future Manchester City manager is renowned for being one of the game’s great thinkers and regularly adapts his team’s formation.
 At times he changes his formation mid-game in order to add tactical flexibility, unpredictability and expose potential weaknesses in the opposition system.
 It has been reported that Guardiola prefers using the 3-4-3 system against opposition teams with two strikers, in order to create a 3v2 overload in the defensive third to secure possession and play out, this was evidenced when his Barcelona side defeated Villarreal 5-0 using this approach.

 However, in the 2015 Champions League Semi-Final first leg against his old club Barcelona, Guardiola set his Bayern Munich team up in a 3-4-3 system against Barcelona”s 4-3-3 formation; effectively going man for man all over the pitch as his wide midfielders locked on to Barca”s full backs and a three-man defense was tasked with man-marking Luis Suarez, Messi and Neymar.